-9 1 Basis
+1 Basis

-We consider the effective field theory of the standard model (SMEFT) at mass dimension eight, 10 in particular, operators built out of at least four Higgs and electroweak gauge bosons, generating 11 anomalous quartic gauge couplings (aQGCs).
-We will denote operators that are CP-even as \mathcal{O}i 12 and CP-odd ones as \mathcal{Q}i .
-The basis contains operators quartic in the Higgs (S-type), bi-quadratic 13 in the Higgs and gauge field strengths (M-type), and quartic in the gauge field strengths (T-14 type).
-Throughout, we will use square brackets to indicate contraction of fundamental SU(2)15 indices.
+We consider the effective field theory of the standard model (SMEFT) at mass dimension eight, in particular, operators built out of at least four Higgs and electroweak gauge bosons, generating anomalous quartic gauge couplings (aQGCs).
+We denote operators that are CP-even as \mathcal{O}i and CP-odd ones as \mathscr{D}i .
+The basis contains operators quartic in the Higgs (S-type), bi-quadratic in the Higgs and gauge field strengths (M-type), and quartic in the gauge field strengths (T-type).
+Throughout, we use square brackets to indicate contraction of fundamental SU(2) indices and use capitalized Latin script for adjoint indices.
 The full CP-even aQGC basis is given by the \mathcal{O}i^S , \mathcal{O}i^M , and \mathcal{O}i^T operators in Table 1.
-For completeness, the full basis of CP-odd terms is given by the \mathcal{D}i^M and \mathcal{D}i^T operators in 16 17 Table 2.
+For completeness, the full basis of CP-odd terms is given by the \mathscr{D}i^M and \mathscr{D}i^T operators in Table 2.
 There are no S-type CP-odd terms.
-18